sgost/contentconcepts-data/home/clients.md

 ---
 title: Trusted by 500+ Clients
-description: We provide English editing & proofreading, manuscript formatting, plagiarism check, and publication support to authors, students, publishers, universities, startups and corporate.
+description: We provide English editing, manuscript editing & proofreading, manuscript formatting, plagiarism check, and publication support to authors, students, publishers, universities, startups and corporate.
 Here is a list of few selected customers
 clients:
   - id: 1
     title: English Editing and Proofreading Service in India